quasilyte/quasisolar-mission/docs/gameplay_notes.md

 * Keeps 10 garrison ships for defense
 * Not attacked by any other race (but player can destroy them)

+Scavenger base activity:

+* Creates scavenger ships using its resources
+* Spawns a **raid unit** when it has enough vessels

+Scavenger bases get resources over time and by receiving resources from the raid units.

 ## Scavenger Raid Unit

 A small fleet of Scavenger ships that flies in a chaotic manner through the map.